Close

 Our client is a U.S. Army veteran, with a Purple Heart for a series of wounds to his shoulder area suffered during combat in Vietnam.
 He is a 70% service-related disabled veteran with diagnoses of PTSD and bipolar disorder.

-After being released from jail, he called Greg Hill & Associates and discuss his case with Greg Hill.
+After being released from jail, he called Greg Hill & Associates and discussed his case with Greg Hill.
 This was in 2016, so at the time, military diversion under Penal Code § 1001.80 did not exist.
 However, diversion under Penal Code § 1170.9 did and the offense for which our client was charged, Penal Code § 422(a), is not excluded.

 Greg then explained how the 1170.9 program works.
 It is neither amnesty; nor a hand out.
 Section 1170.9 is a “chin up bar” installed by the Legislature for a convicted veteran to reach for and pull himself/herself up to wellness.
 Through the program’s strict eligibility process, veterans can complete an intensely supervised probation that involves less freedom and association, loss of privacy, public acknowledgement of responsibility and mandatory service to the public to atone for the crime.
 It allows the veteran to attain the goal of reentering the community as a law-abiding citizen.